Retirement

 CSRS Offset: Different Situation

-CSRS Offset employees are a separate category.
+CSRS Offset is a separate category.
 These employees had their CSRS coverage modified to include Social Security taxes during their last 5+ years of federal service.
 They were generally not affected by GPO because they paid Social Security taxes.

 The Social Security Fairness Act: Implementation Timeline